 Late Hummels header maintains Germany's perfect record

-Defender Mats Hummels scored with an 88th-minute header to give Germany a 2-1 win over a battling Czech Republic side and maintain their perfect record after seven games in World Cup qualifying on Friday.
+Defender Mats Hummels scored with an 88th-minute header to give Germany a 2-1 win away to a battling Czech Republic side and maintain their perfect record after seven games in World Cup qualifying on Friday.

-PRAGUE: Defender Mats Hummels scored with an 88th-minute header to give Germany a 2-1 win over a battling Czech Republic side and maintain their perfect record after seven games in World Cup qualifying on Friday.
+PRAGUE: Defender Mats Hummels scored with an 88th-minute header to give Germany a 2-1 win away to a battling Czech Republic side and maintain their perfect record after seven games in World Cup qualifying on Friday.

 Timo Werner gave Germany a flying start when he scored his fourth goal in his last four internationals early on but Vladimir Darida earned the Czechs a deserved equaliser with a thumping long-range drive in the 78th minute.